cloudify-cosmo/docs.getcloudify.org/content/plugins/how-to-work-with-cm.md

+---
+layout: bt_wiki
+title: Configuration Management Tools
+category: Plugins
+draft: false
+weight: 3000
+---

-Integrating Cloudify with a Configuration Management Tools
+# Integrating Cloudify with a Configuration Management Tools

-Most operations users today rely on a configuration management tool to deploy and configure part or all of their deployments, such as Salt, Ansible, Chef, and Puppet.
+It is common these days to rely on a configuration management tool to deploy and configure part or all of your deployments, such as Salt, Ansible, Chef, or Puppet.

 There is no single appropriate way to integrate Cloudify with a CM.

-Every user takes advantage of different features of their CM that makes a one-size-fits-all plugin impossible.
-For example, some users use a standalone executions model such as Ansible ad-hoc commands for their CM, while others use a service model such as Puppet Server.
+You will want to take advantage of specific features of your own CM, meaning that a one-size-fits-all plugin is impossible.
+For example, you might use a standalone executions model such as Ansible ad-hoc commands for their CM, while others use a service model such as Puppet Server.

-Therefore, we suggest that you use Cloudify to orchestrate your repeated actions as they relate to the CM you use via the Script Plugin or Fabric Plugin.

-For example, if you have an existing Puppet Server that operates on the Server-Agent model, you can use a relationship to add the VM private IP to the main manifest:
+Cloudify enables you to orchestrate your repeated actions as they relate to your preferred CM, via the Script plugin or Fabric plugin.
+For example, if you have an existing Puppet server that operates on the server-agent model, you can use a relationship to add the private IP of the VM to the main manifest, as shown below.

 ```
 relationships: